enso-managers/home/README.md

 We support projects in the early stages or bring them back on track when problems arise.
 We work in and on the system development process.

+## Goals

+Build products that perform their tasks effectively.
+That stand out through attractive and well thought-out operation.
+That prove themselves through a clear internal structure.
+That have fewer rather than more functions.
+That give pleasure!﻿

 *Translated with DeepL.com*